Want to freshen a room, but painting is not in the budget? Here’s a frugal alternative to painting walls that is almost as good.

 Before you get started, remove posters and pictures and move furniture out of the way.
 I’ve tried cleaning walls straining around furniture – it takes longer in the long run.

-Be careful when removing Blu-Tack because that stuff is really good at ripping great chunks of paint off the wall, especially if it’s been there a while and dried hard.
-Slow and steady does it.
+Be careful when removing Blu Tack because that stuff is really good at ripping great chunks of paint off the wall, especially if it’s been there a while and dried hard.
+Whoever lived here before us had stuck it everywhere even on the ceiling.
+Slowly roll it off the wall to prevent the paint from peeling.

 If you have carpet, you might want to put down an old sheet or towels to catch any drips as you wash the wall.